-A Phase II/III Alzheimer’s disease prevention trial of the drug CAD106 for cognitively normal participants
+Phase II/III Alzheimer’s disease prevention trials of the drugs CAD106 and CNP520 for cognitively normal participants

-The Generation study is a clinical research study for individuals ages 60 to 75 with an increased genetic risk of developing clinical symptoms of Alzheimer’s disease.
-The study is enrolling persons who have two copies of the APOE4 gene.
+The Generation studies are clinical research studies for individuals ages 60 to 75 with an increased genetic risk of developing clinical symptoms of Alzheimer’s disease.
+The studies are enrolling persons who have one or two copies of the APOE4 gene.
 Some participants will be recruited from a registry at www.endalznow.org.

-Participants will receive a study drug called CAD106 or a placebo (a substance with no therapeutic effect).
-CAD106 is not FDA-approved and is investigational.
+Participants may receive study drugs CAD106 or CNP520 or a placebo (a substance with no therapeutic effect).
+CAD106 and CNP520 are not FDA-approved and are investigational.

 Who may be eligible to participate?